Do You Know Why Your Penis Isn’t Ready For Round 2

 Spice up your sex life: Having a boring or predictable sex life can be a reason for having less interest in sex anyway.
 Spice up your sex life to bring more excitement, thus a reduced refractory period.
 Having a stronger bond with your partner can lead to better sex life in general anyway.

 The bottom line is that the refractory period is inevitable for everyone.
-If your partner desires more than one round and cannot get an erection, use this time to bond, indulge yourself in foreplay, or simply get to know each other better.
+If your partner desires more than one round and you're unable to get another erection right away, use this time to bond, indulge yourself in foreplay, or simply get to know each other better.

-BDE Style tip: As long as you have your hands and your fingers, you can still keep the party going until you’re ready to get hard again for round 2.
-And if you need a little extra help, The Phoenix can help your erection rise again!
+BDE Style tip: As long as you have your mouth, hands and your fingers, you can still keep the party going until YOU'RE ready to get hard again for round 2.
+And if you need a little extra help, The Phoenix treatment can help your erection rise again!